HollyESmith/Forecasting_Polestar_Success/README.md

 **Assumptions**

 When putting this model together a few assumptions were made, such as:
-- We assume the current market trends are similar to the 2010 market trends
+- We assume the current market trends will continue
-- We assume the current liquidity tightening is similar to 2010 liquidity
+- We assume the current liquidity tightening will continue, given the inflataion rate
-- Inflation is currently higher than it was in 2010, but we assume the higher inflation has already been factored into market prices
+- We assume the higher inflation rate has already been factored into market prices
-- We assume the economy is similar to the economy in 2010 - layoffs/unemployment on the rise, companies tightening budgets and limiting/stop hiring
+- We assume the current economy will continue - layoffs/unemployment on the rise, companies tightening budgets and limiting/stop hiring
 - We believe electric vehicles are increasing and will continue to do so, especially given:
     - the current price of gas,
     - the favorable sentiment towards environmentally friendly products, and